Blog

 Early Symptoms of Demyelination

 Those suffering from demyelinating conditions do not all experience the same level of symptoms.
-However, certain demyelinating symptoms are extremely common in people with Parkinson’s disease, for example.
+However, certain symptoms are commonly seen across many demyelinating conditions.

 The following are some of the first signs of demyelination that you may notice: